standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 1. Run `shr-cli`
 2. Move the data dictionary file to the **IG Directory**.
 3. Update the HTML page that should include a link to the data dictionary (e.g. landing or index page).
-This should be a relative link to the data dictionary.
+This should be a relative link to the data dictionary.4.
-4. Run `shr-cli`.
-5. Run the IG publisher.
+4. Run the IG publisher.

 ### JSON Schema Export